Which bed to choose for a baby?

 Cabin beds

-- Encourages imagination and play.
+- Fosters imagination and play.

-- Encourage the child's independence.
+- Encourages the child's autonomy.

-- Aesthetics highly appreciated by children.
+- Aesthetic highly appreciated by little ones.

 Disadvantages

-- Take up more space.
+- Takes up more space.

 - Less suitable for very young children.